No-Show, No Problem: How Therapists Prepare for Late Cancellations and No-Shows

 Ways To Avoid Cancellations and No-shows

-The reality is that no-shows and late cancellations can’t be avoided entirely, but the frequency of them occurring can be minimized.
+The reality is that no-shows and late cancellations can’t be avoided entirely.
+You can affect the frequency of them occurring.

 Here are a few tips to reduce no-shows for therapy sessions that you can incorporate: